devonapple/Technical-Writing-Portfolio/docs/paypal/paypal_applepay_sample_devonapple_20240307.md

 If you created a sandbox business account through <a target="_blank" href="https://sandbox.paypal.com/">sandbox.paypal.com</a>, and the Apple Pay status for the account shows as disabled, <a target="_blank" href="https://www.sandbox.paypal.com/bizsignup/add-product?product=payment_methods&capabilities=APPLE_PAY&_ga=1.255056589.491931369.1702610895">complete the sandbox onboarding steps</a> to enable Apple Pay.

-> **Tip:** When your integration is ready to go live, read the <span className="boldArchText">Go live</span> section for details about the additional steps needed for Apple Pay onboarding.
+> **Tip:** When your integration is ready to go live, read the <strong>Go live</strong> section for details about the additional steps needed for Apple Pay onboarding.

 ## 2. Getting started in your testing environment